tuychin/react-todo-app/README.md

-Todo application with React framework.
+This application reveals the basic capabilities of the React framework.

-Additional features of the application:
--Filters
--Search